Yilin-Yang/covid-3d-printing-mi/flexspirator.md

 <details>
 <summary>
-⚠LIMIT OR AVOID STRENUOUS PHYSICAL ACTIVITY WHILE WEARING A FLEXSPIRATOR.⚠
+⚠LIMIT OR AVOID STRENUOUS PHYSICAL ACTIVITY WHILE WEARING A FLEXSPIRATOR TO AVOID SOAKING THE FILTER WITH MOISTURE FROM YOUR BREATH.⚠
 </summary>

 Physical activity such as intense aerobic exercise requires heavy breathing.